amitfin/retry/README.md

 #### `validation` parameter

 `validation` is an _optional_ parameter for providing a template with a boolean expression.
-Note that it uses a special template format with square brackets `"[[ ... ]]"` instead of curly bracket `"{{ ... }}"`.
+Note that it uses a special template format with square brackets `"[[ ... ]]"` instead of curly brackets `"{{ ... }}"`.
 This is needed to prevent from rendering the expression in advance. `entity_id` is provided as a variable.
 For example:

 ```
 service: retry.call